 Thank you for stopping by– This blog is full of recipes and information on how to eat a plant-based diet that is free of salt, oil and sugar.
 My focus is not only on consuming a vegan diet (avoiding animal foods and ingredients), but one that actually *promotes* excellent health.
-Toward this, my recipes are based on whole foods (still in their naturally grown state) except for a handful of minimally processed foods used for convenience (canned beans, frozen produce, non-dairy milks).
+Toward this, my recipes are based on whole foods (still in their naturally grown state) except for a handful of minimally processed foods used for convenience (such as canned beans, frozen produce, non-dairy milks).
 I often note substitutions to lower fat, and all recipes are gluten-free.
 Recipes are easy to prepare and call for ingredients that are easy to find.
 For more information, read on!

 Who is this blog for?

 This blog is for anyone interested in shifting to a whole-foods, plant-based diet, and it's especially for you if (1) your health has been in the dumps for a while and you’re ready to try a new approach, (2) if you’re a parent who is concerned about raising your family in today’s world of overly engineered and processed foods, or (3) if you’ve been vegetarian or vegan for a while but want to clean up your diet even further.

 What kind of vegan chef are you?